prb/pips-solver/poly-pips.md

 # Polypips Generator / Solver
 This document describes a new game called "Polypips" that is a portmanteau of "polyomino" and "pip".
-The idea is to extend the concepts of the Pips game to [polyominoes](https://en.wikipedia.org/wiki/Polyomino).  ([Polyominoes 101](https://polyominoes.co.uk/polyominoes/101/index.html#3) also provides a good introduction and inspired the generation of the 8x8-N puzzle generator, for example.)
+The idea is to extend the concepts of the [Pips](https://www.nytimes.com/games/pips) game using [polyominoes](https://en.wikipedia.org/wiki/Polyomino) as pieces.  ([Polyominoes 101](https://polyominoes.co.uk/polyominoes/101/index.html#3) also provides a good introduction.)

 This document builds on the approach from the Pips solver described in [pips-solution-strategy.md](pips-solution-strategy.md).